FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsLogEntryMaintenance.md

 ### Export from Oracle database

-When your server uses an Oracle database, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses a partitioned table for the log entries.
+When your server uses an Oracle database, {{< SecureTransport/componentshortname  >}} uses a partitioned table for the log entries.
 Your Oracle DBA can implement data export using Oracle functionality.
 If export database procedures are not deployed, the **Enable logs export** checkbox is disabled.

 1. Select the **Enable logs export** check box.
 2. In the **Export folder** field, specify where the export files to be stored.
 You must enter an absolute directory path.
 You must fill in the name of the directory defined in the Oracle database (for example, `ST_DMPDIR`).